harshw2284/Unit-Converter/README.md

 - `-d` — run in the background (detached)
 - `-p 5000:5000` — map container port 5000 to host port 5000
-- `--name unit-bench-app` — a friendly name so later commands are easy to type
+- `--name unit-bench-app` — a friendly name

 Then open **http://localhost:5000** in a browser — the app running inside the container is now reachable from the host machine.